blakeanneberg/CCNA/textbook.md

 #### Group Addresses
 - Broadcast Address: Frames sent to this address should be delivered to all devices on Ethernet lan, FFFF.FFFF.FFFF
-- Multicast addresses: Frames sent to a multicast Ethernet address will be copied and forwarded to a subset fo the deices on the LAN that volunteers to receive frames sent to a specific multicast address
+- Multicast addresses: Frames sent to a multicast Ethernet address will be copied and forwarded to a subset of the deices on the LAN that volunteers to receive frames sent to a specific multicast address

 #### Ethernet type field or EtherType
 - help the network process on routers and hosts, identifies the type of network layer (layer 3) packet that sits inside the Ethernet frame.